Panduza/pzadev-picoha/projects/PWM/README.md

 #### [REQ_1000] USB IDs

 The product USB IDs **must** be free shared USB VID/PID pair for CDC devices.
-The products can be differentiated with their iProduct.
+The products can be differentiated with their manufacturer and product identification and their serial number.

 The vendor ID of the device **must** be 0x16C0.